Total Carnage: Release

 Total Carnage was first released in arcades by Midway in January 1992.
-In late 1993, The game was ported to the Super Nintendo Entertainment System by Black Pearl Software and published by Malibu Games.
+In late 1993, The game was ported to the Super Nintendo Entertainment System by Solid Software and published by THQ division Malibu Games.
 This version mimics the dual control aspect of the arcade original by mapping the console's four main buttons (A, B, X and Y) like a D-pad, enabling the player to shoot in one direction while running in another.
 In February 1994, a Game Boy port of the title was released by Malibu Games across North America and Europe.
 In mid-1994, it was also ported to the Amiga and Amiga CD32 by International Computer Entertainment.
 Around the same time period, a MS-DOS conversion by British developer Hand Made Software was released as well.
 The original arcade game was first re-released in 2004 as part of Midway Arcade Treasures 2 for the PlayStation 2, Xbox, and GameCube.
 In 2005, an Atari Jaguar version by Hand Made Software that previously went unpublished was released worldwide by Songbird Productions, nearly ten years after work on the game originally began.
 The arcade version was later re-released in 2006 as part of Midway Arcade Treasures Deluxe Edition for the PC and in 2012 as part of Midway Arcade Origins for PlayStation 3 and Xbox 360.